 Sprouted corn for chickens

 Give them access to your kale and broccoli, or the vermicompost from a worm farm and they simply go crazy in a feeding frenzy not unlike gannets diving into a shoal of fish.

-However, frequent rinsing is important; do not let them ferment.
+However frequent rinsing is important; do not let them rot.

-Soaking and rinsing them several times, and then allowing the corn to sprout and even a step further to ferment, removes many of these compounds; phytates, lectins and saponins are repeatedly mentioned by researchers as possibly having a detrimental effect on digestion and absorption.
+It's a controversial subject but soaking and rinsing them several times, and then allowing the corn to sprout removes many of these compounds; phytates, lectins and saponins are repeatedly mentioned by researchers as possibly having a detrimental effect on digestion and absorption.

-It is probably true in sprouted corn for chickens too, except they do not like it fermented.
+It is probably true in sprouted corn for chickens too.
 Various authorities report that the birds thrive less well on straight mealies, as we call them in South Africa.

+Sprouted corn for chickens